 As you can see via the example below, I have successfully copied my plaintext table into Excel without prompting an error.

-Is my Excel sheet too small?
+Is my Excel sheet too small for the data?

 You may receive the selection size pasting error if your Excel sheet is too small to contain your data.
 However, the error can also result from trying to paste date that is incorrectly formatted.
 If you don’t want to alter your spreadsheet, you can attempt to create a new one.
 Otherwise, if the issue persists, please refer to the Dos and Don’ts of copy and pasting in Excel.